sanjuu11525/SSD-implementation/README.md

 Jupytor Notebook for demo

 ## Demonstration
-demo.ipynb provides a slim demonstration for traiing and evaluation tasks.
+demo.ipynb provides a slim demonstration for training and evaluation tasks.

 ## Training set
 Pascal 2007+2012 trainval